simptel/docs.simptel.com/docs/idaas/overview.md

-# Identity as a Service (IDaaS)
+# Identity Hub Overview

-Explore the functionality of our Identity as a Service (IDaaS), a modern cloud-based solution with two essential components:
+Simptel's Identity as a Service (IDaaS) is a powerful and flexible solution that seamlessly integrates two core components:

-- **Selfservice portal (SSP)**
+- **Self-Service Portal (SSP):**

-- **Hub**
+- **Identity Hub:**

-The Hub, acting as a centralized management interface, seamlessly integrates with the user-friendly Selfservice portal.
-This versatile solution can be deployed out of the box and tailored to specific needs through customization using our API.
+The Identity Hub serves as the centralized administrative interface that  coordenates all identity policies and access controls on our platform.  and intricately merges with the SSP.
+And the self service portal is where your end users engage.
+This solution delivers out-of-the-box capabilities while enabling bespoke adaptations through our API, matching your specific application needs.

 ## Standards and Future Plans